What is alternative finance?

-More choice and flexibility
+4. More choice and flexibility

-There are plenty of alternative finance lenders in the market, with even more emerging as the industry continues to gain momentum.
+There are plenty of alternative lenders for your small business, with even more emerging as the industry continues to gain momentum.

 Alternative lenders tend to specialize in one form of finance, such as unsecured loans, invoice financing or merchant cash advances.
-This means that their products are tailored to customer needs, varying in repayment terms, interest rates and loan size, so you can choose the type of finance that works for your business and its needs.
-Consequently, alternative lenders have a reputation of being more flexible than the average bank; many alternative finance products won’t have the costly fees and early repayment penalties associated with bank loans.
+This means their products are tailored to customer needs, varying in repayment terms, interest rates and loan size, so you can choose the type of finance that works for your business and its needs.
+Consequently, alternative lenders have a reputation of being more flexible than the average bank.
+For example, many alternative finance products won’t have the costly fees and early repayment penalties associated with bank loans.